-The Derwent Estuary Penguin Project is working to ensure that the estuary remains a safe and attractive place for little penguins.
-The DEP has worked on little penguin conservation since 2004 and work has involved the mapping of penguin habitat, nesting sites and threats.
-A monitoring program also collects baseline data on nesting and breeding success, and the community is provided with information on sharing the Derwent with little penguins.
+The DEP and our partners (through the Penguin Advisory Group (PAG)) has worked to ensure that the estuary remains a safe and attractive place for little penguins since 2004.
+Work has involved the rehabilitation of penguin habitat, mapping nesting sites, minimising threats, developing management guidelines, and installing artificial nests.
+A monitoring program also collects data on nesting and breeding success, which local councils use to manage the penguin colonies, and the community is provided with educational information on sharing the Derwent with little penguins.